Lectio difficilior potior: History

-According to Paolo Trovato, who cites as source Sebastiano Timpanaro, the principle was first codified by Jean Leclerc in 1696 in his Ars critica.
+According to Paolo Trovato, who cites Sebastiano Timpanaro, the principle was first codified by Jean Le Clerc in his Ars critica.

-It was also laid down by Johann Albrecht Bengel, as "proclivi scriptioni praestat ardua", in his Prodromus Novi Testamenti Graeci Rectè Cautèque Adornandi, 1725, and employed in his Novum Testamentum Graecum, 1734.
-It was widely promulgated by Johann Jakob Wettstein, to whom it is often attributed.
+It was also laid down by Johann Albrecht Bengel as "proclivi scriptioni praestat ardua" in his "Prodromus Novi Testamenti Graeci Rectè Cautèque Adornandi" in 1725 and employed in his "Novum Testamentum Graecum" in 1734.

+Otherwise, it is often attributed to Johann Jakob Wettstein.